charlpcronje/dev.docs.cronje.me/src/rLang/webScraping.md

 #> [1] "apple & pear" "banana"       "pineapple"
 ```

-Note that the escaped ampersand is automatically converted to &; you’ll only ever see HTML escapes in the source HTML, not in the data returned by rvest.
+Note that the escaped ampersand is automatically converted to &; you’ll only ever see `HTML` escapes in the source `HTML`, not in the data returned by rvest.

-You might wonder why I used html_text2(), since it seems to give the same result as html_text():
+You might wonder why I used `html_text2()`, since it seems to give the same result as `html_text()`:

 ```R
 html %>%